IzanVentura/Raspberry-conference-device/README.md

 You can create a test meeting for all platforms you want to use it, this is for testing that all works and for give permission to the camera and microphone so the next time it wont ask again.
 ## Troubleshooting

-* Make sure CEC is enabled on your TV (Depending on the brand will have a different name)
 * Try stopping the service and executing the script manually
 ```bash
 sudo systemctl stop abrir-reunion.service
 python3 /home/pi/RPI-Conference/Abrir-reunion.py
 ```
+* Make sure CEC is enabled on your TV (Depending on the brand will have a different name)
+* If CEC doesn't work try to turn off the TV and turn it back on
 * If the TV remote doesn't work stop the service and try this and see what happen
 ```bash
 sudo systemctl stop cec_control.service